Autopoiética

-Autopoiética is the ninth studio album by Chilean-Mexican singer Mon Laferte, released on 10 November 2023, through Universal Music México.
-It was her final release with Universal, following her departure after completing all promotional activities for the album in 2025 and signing with Sony US Latin.
+Autopoiética is the ninth studio album by Chilean Mexican singer-songwriter Mon Laferte, released on 10 November 2023, through Universal Music México.
+It was her final release with Universal, following her departure in 2025 and signing with Sony Music Latin.

 The album won Best Alternative Music Album at the 2024 Latin Grammy Awards.
 At the 2025 Grammy Awards, it was nominated for Best Latin Rock or Alternative Album, marking Laferte's third Grammy nomination.

 Background

 Following the release of "Te juro que volveré" in August 2023, the first promotional single from the album, Laferte announced that she had an upcoming album set to be released later in the year.
 Laferte released "Tenochtitlán" as the first single for the album in August 2023, without an official announcement yet, but giving clues about the artistic direction of the record.
 Laferte said that "I loved this new creative work, I wanted to try new things from previous albums.
 I'm really excited, I feel that this is my best album yet".

 Later in October, Laferte announced the name of the album as Autopoiética, a term that comes from "autopoiesis", coined by the Chilean biologist Humberto Maturana.
 Laferte explained the concept as "Our cells create themselves.
 In other words, life creates life.
 Everything in the end is cyclical.
 So, I loved that idea and I took it to a poetic sense: we are all autopoietic beings, I am autopoietic, I have the ability to recreate myself all the time, to create this universe, my personal mythology".